JorgeluizAndrade/Dev.Quizz/README.md

 ## OpenAi
 To implement ChatGPT's functionality, I have chosen to use prompts.
 These prompts allow us to create questions and answers.

+## Technical problem

+The project faces a "504 Gateway Timeout" error when interacting with the "questions" and "game" routes.
+This indicates that requests to fetch GPT-3 questions and manage games are exceeding the time limit, causing significant delay.
+The slowdown is negatively impacting the user experience and needs to be fixed.